Catherine L. Carpenter '76

 "One of the most exciting aspects of teaching a first year course in law is having the opportunity to watch new students blossom as they gain confidence and perspective."

-Professor Carpenter received Southwestern's Excellence in Teaching Award in 2001 and 2016 and was elected Grand Marshall in 2015 by the graduating class.
-Most recently, Professor Carpenter was honored to be named the Honorable Arleigh M. Woods and William T. Woods Professorship of Law.
-In prior years, she was named the Irving D. and Florence Rosenberg Professor of Law in 1996 and 2012, the Irwin R. Buchalter Professor of Law in 2004, and the Justice Marshall F. McComb Professor of Law in 2006.
+Professor Carpenter received Southwestern's Excellence in Teaching Award in 2001, 2016, and 2020 and was elected Grand Marshal by the graduating class of 2015, 2018, 2019, and 2020.
+Professorship of Law: In prior years, she was named the Irving D. and Florence Rosenberg Professor of Law in 1996 and 2012, the Irwin R. Buchalter Professor of Law in 2004, and the Justice Marshall F. McComb Professor of Law in 2006.